microsoft/hi-ml/docs/source/software_design_overview.md

 Our training and deployment code uses Conda environment files that specify an explicit version of a dependent package to use (for example, `lightning_bolts==0.4.0`).
 The Conda environment files are also version controlled in GitHub.
-Any change to a version of a 3rd party library will need to be carried out via the same change management process as a code change, with Pull Request, review, and all tests passing.
+Any change to a version of a third party library will need to be carried out via the same change management process as a code change, with Pull Request, review, and all tests passing.

-The list of SOUP items is maintained in GitHub in the Conda configuration files (`environment.yml`).
+The list of third party software is maintained in GitHub in the Conda configuration file, that is `environment.yml` for Linux environments and `environment_win.yml` for Windows environments.

 ## Defect Handling